 Specific CPUs do get more heated than others.
 However, you must first understand your processor’s idle temperature.
 With this information, the performance reach of temperature can be estimated.

-Let’s say, with that monitoring, you found out your CPU temperature and it is overheating.
-When the CPU heat is unbearable you should be aware of how to resolve it.
+Let’s say, with that monitoring, you found out your CPU temperature and the processor is overheating.
+When the CPU heat is unbearable, you should be aware of how to resolve it.

 How to Decrease High Cpu Temperatures